rajni0829/Health-Prediction-Model/README.md

-# health-prediction
+# Health-prediction
-AI model that predicts health diseases based on symptoms
+AI model that predicts health diseases based on symptoms using Machine Learning Algorithms